Russia's Sberbank sues Glencore for $116 mln over oil supplies

 This content was produced in Russia where the law restricts coverage of Russian military operations in Ukraine

-MOSCOW, Nov 7 (Reuters) - Russia's largest lender, Sberbank SBER.MM, is suing global commodities trader Glencore GLEN.L for around 117 million euros ($116 million) over unpaid oil supplies, the database of Moscow's Arbitration Court showed on Monday.
+MOSCOW, Nov 7 (Reuters) - Russia's largest lender, Sberbank SBER.MM, is suing global commodities trader Glencore GLEN.L for around 117 million euros ($116 million) over unpaid oil supplies, the bank said on Monday and court records from the database of Moscow's Arbitration Court showed.

 One related to oil blend supplies to the border of Ukraine and Hungary in March, and the other to supplies to the border of Ukraine and Slovakia in the same month.